rockdaboot/wget2/docs/wget2.md

   Set the file for persistent OCSP response caching (default: ~/.wget-ocsp).

   To disable persistent OCSP caching use `--no-ocsp-file`.

+### `--http2`

+  Enable HTTP/2 protocol (default: on).

+  Wget2 requests HTTP/2 via ALPN.
+If available it is preferred over HTTP/1.1.
+  Up to 30 streams are used in parallel within a single connection.

 ## <a name="WARC Options"/>WARC Options